 Table of Contents

-Artificial intelligence is transforming the way we work, communicate, and solve problems.
-Businesses are becoming more efficient, governments are improving public services, and new innovations are reshaping entire industries.
-But as AI continues to evolve, so do concerns about security, ethics, and privacy.
+Artificial intelligence (AI) is changing the way we work, communicate, and solve problems.
+It is helping businesses become more efficient, improving public services, and driving innovation across sectors like healthcare, finance, and education.
+However, as AI evolves, concerns around security, ethics, and privacy continue to grow.

 What Is the EU’s AI Act?

-The EU AI Act is a comprehensive regulatory framework governing the development, deployment, and use of artificial intelligence across Europe.
-It establishes legal requirements to ensure AI systems operate safely, transparently, and fairly.
-Using a risk-based approach, the Act categorizes AI technologies based on their potential impact.
-High-risk AI applications must meet strict compliance measures, while those deemed too dangerous are prohibited outright.
+The EU AI Act is a regulation designed to govern the development, deployment, and use of AI across Europe.
+It sets clear legal requirements to make sure AI systems are safe, transparent, and fair.
+The Act uses a risk-based approach, meaning it classifies AI systems by their potential impact.
+High-risk AI applications must meet strict standards, while those deemed too dangerous are banned outright.

 Key Milestones and the Legislative Process

-The legislative journey of the EU AI Act is defined by several important milestones:
+The legislative journey of the EU AI Act has involved several important milestones:

 1. Initial Proposal and Consultations